thinktecture/relayserver/Documentation/en/3-installation.md

 After this correction, the service with description should be present in the Windows service console and the Web Management should be available.

-The default login data `guest / guest` is used to log in and RabbitMQ's status overview is displayed.
+The default login credentials `guest / guest` are used to log in and RabbitMQ's status overview is displayed.
+It is strongly advised to disable the guest user and to create a new user with a strong password.

 ![2-rabbitmq5.png](./assets/2-rabbitmq5.png)